kubevirt/kubevirt/docs/cluster-configuration.md

   The Default value is `1m`

-* `batchEvictionSize` - Represents the number of VMIs that can be forced updated per the BatchShutdownInteral interval
+* `batchEvictionSize` - Represents the number of VMIs that can be forced updated per the BatchShutdownInterval interval

   The default value is `10`